Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 Some notes:
 - Though not necessary, it can be helpful to take reference screenshots here too.
 If you choose to do so, take them not only of the equipment model, but also the dye colour as shown on the gear icon.
-- These outfits don't have to be ones you've acquired yourself - you can use Anamnesis (as mentioned above) to preview items and dyes you don't have on your character.
+- These outfits don't have to be ones you've acquired yourself - you can use Anamnesis or Glamourer (as mentioned above) to preview items and dyes you don't have on your character.
 - If your character height is important to you, then while logged in open Anamnesis and move to the appearance tab.
 On the right, in the Model block, note down the height.
 Do not use the number in the Customize block - you want a number from 0 to 1.
+This parameter is not shown in Glamourer, though.

 # Step 2: TexTools